Unity-Technologies/com.unity.multiplayer.samples.bitesize/Experimental/DedicatedGameServer/README.md

 ## Test the dedicated game server sample in multiplayer

 To run the dedicated game server sample as a multiplayer game, you can use [Multiplayer Play Mode](https://docs-multiplayer.unity3d.com/mppm/current/about/) to run multiple instances of the game locally, or connect to a friend over the internet.
 For more information, refer to [Testing locally](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/testing/testing_locally).

+To change the total number of players allowed in a single session, do the following:
+1. Open the StartupScene
+2. In the Hierarchy window, select the **ApplicationEntryPoint** GameObject.
+3. In the **ApplicationEntryPoint** component, adjust the numbers in the **Min Players** and **Max Players** fields.
 <br><br>

 ### Use Multiplayer Play Mode to test the dedicated game server sample